Luke Jephcott: Club career

+Plymouth Argyle

 Whilst still an apprentice, Jephcott made his professional debut in the EFL League One on 20 October 2018.
 He featured against Burton Albion in a 3–2 defeat, replacing Stuart O'Keefe in the 86th minute.
 Jephcott's full debut came ten days later, when he started in a 5-0 EFL Trophy defeat to Chelsea U21s.

 In August 2019, Jephcott joined Truro City on loan.
 He was recalled by his parent club, Plymouth Argyle, in January 2020.

 Jephcott won both the EFL League Two Player of the Month and EFL Young Player of the Month awards for January 2020, after scoring 5 goals in 4 starts in January 2020.
 Jephcott finished the season with 7 goals in 14 games as Plymouth won promotion to League One.

-Jepchott started the 20/21 season strongly by scoring the winner on the opening day against Blackpool.
+Jepchott started the 2020-21 League One season strongly by scoring the winner for Plymouth on the opening day against Blackpool.
 He scored 1 in the next 7 games before starting a sensational run of form, scoring 14 goals in the next 18 league games, which attracted interest from a clutch of Championship clubs including Stoke City and Cardiff City.

 On 1 September 2022, Jephcott signed for EFL League Two club Swindon Town on an initial loan deal with the option to join the club permanently.

+He was released by Plymouth following their promotion to the EFL Championship at the end of the 2022–23 season.

+St Johnstone

+On 21 July 2023, Jephcott signed a two-year deal with Scottish Premiership club St Johnstone.

+Newport County

+On 25 January 2024 Jephcott joined EFL League Two club Newport County on a free transfer He made his debut for Newport County in the 2-1 League Two win against Swindon Town on 3 February 2024 as a second half substitute.
+He was released by Newport County at the end of the 2024-25 season.

+Truro City (loan)

+On 4 February 2025 Jephcott rejoined Truro City on loan for the remainder of the 2024-25 season.
+He scored his first goal on his return to the club on his debut in the 1-3 win over Hampton & Richmond Borough.

+Truro City

+Following Truro’s promotion to the National League for the 2025-2026 season, Jephcott then signed a two year contract with Truro City.